-Elevated humidity levels indoors can be an indicator of poor ventilation or exchange between the building and outdoors.
-Poorly vented bathrooms, laundry facilities, cooking facilities or improper use of humidifiers can cause the relative humidity to rise leading to a mould and bacteria problem.
+Humidity levels that are elevated inside can be a sign of poor ventilation or a connection between the outdoors and the building.
+Laundry facilities, cooking facilities, poorly vented bathrooms or improper use of humidifiers can cause the relative humidity to rise leading to a mould and bacteria problem.
 One of the major indicators is when your windows show excessive condensation.
 Should this be the case, you may want to have an indoor air quality assessment performed to determine the source of the condensation.

 Knowing if you have a high relative humidity inside your home isn’t always easy to tell, but there are a number of signs that may point to too much moisture:

 To help reduce the amount of humidity in your home, the following tips are a good place to start, finding a permanent solution is the only way to reduce your indoor humidity levels in the long term.

 Beyond the damage that high humidity can cause to your property, an elevated level of moisture in your indoor air quality can affect your health as well.
 Relative humidity that is too high can result in mold, whose spores can affect the respiratory system and aggravate conditions such as asthma, making life indoors very uncomfortable for some people.
 Dust mite infestations, bacteria, and some viruses also grow and multiply faster in humid environments.